MyronZhang/MyronZhang.github.io/_pages/about.md

 </div>
 </div>

-- *2024.05*: I joined the City of Vernon as a building energy researcher working on the city-level energy retrofit planning project.
+- *2024.05*: I have joined the City of Vernon as a building energy researcher working on the city-level energy retrofit planning project.

 # 📝 Publications